Gotham2006/QB_Combine_Public/README.md

 Dataset
 The dataset used is in the QB_Combine_Data.csv.

 For the Plot Generator, you can run QB_Plot_Generator.py and for the ML Models summaries you can run the QB_ML_Model.ipynb.
-The results for QB_ML_Model.ipynb shows up in the output terminal well the images for the Plot Generator are stored as pngs in the folder.
+The results for QB_ML_Model.ipynb shows up in the output terminal and the images for the Plot Generator are stored as pngs in the folder.

+I also stopped using a branch as my JupyterHub crashed multiple times when I tried to merge my branch with main.

 Joseph Maleckas